minetest-mods/intllib/README.txt

-  -- Boilerplate to support localized strings if intllib mod is installed. local S if (minetest.get_modpath("intllib")) then
+  -- Boilerplate to support localized strings if intllib mod is installed. local S if intllib then
-    dofile(minetest.get_modpath("intllib").."/intllib.lua")
-    S = intllib.Getter(minetest.get_current_modname())
+    S = intllib.Getter()
   else
-    S = function ( s ) return s end
+    S = function(s) return s end
   end

-Note that by using this snippet, you don't need to depend on `intllib'.
-In fact, the mod's `init.lua' is a no-op; you need to explicitly execute intllib's `intllib.lua' file.
-Also note that if the intllib "mod" is not installed, the S() function is defined so it returns the string unchanged.
-This is done so you don't have to sprinkle tons of `if's (or similar constructs) to check if the lib is actually installed.
+You will also need to optionally depend on intllib, to do so add "intllib?" to a empty line in your depends.txt.
+Also note that if intllib is not installed, the S() function is defined so it returns the string unchanged.
+This is done so you don't have to sprinkle tons of 'if's (or similar constructs) to check if the lib is actually installed.

 Next, for each "translatable" string in your sources, use the S() function (defined in the snippet) to return the translated string.
 For example: